 Federal work-study awards are available to qualified applicants.
 Please see the Financial Aid Office’s website for more information.

-- Seminar in Interdisciplinary Studies: MALS 70000 course must be completed in the first calender year of enrollment, preferably in the first semester.
+- Seminar in Interdisciplinary Studies: MALS 70000 course must be completed in the first calendar year of enrollment, preferably in the first semester.
 Students can only take one MALS 70000 course for credit.

 - Concentration-Specific Core Courses: Students must take two (6 credits) core courses in their given concentration.
 If these courses are cross listed, then students must take the MALS course number.
 Students may not enroll in the same MALS course more than once for credit.